robcthegeek/dojo-starter-facilitator/README.md

-# @robcthegeeks Dojo Starter Kit / Facilitators Tools
+# @robcthegeek's Dojo Starter Kit / Facilitators Tools
 Starter kit for those that facilitate Coding Dojos.
 Everything you need from tried-and-tested problems, easy-to-clone projects for commonly-used languages, and some advice and guidance on how to facilitate sessions.

 ![woman and man sitting in front of monitorv (cropped)](dojo-banner.jpg)